 The difference between a bee and a bumblebee can be determined visually:

-• A bumblebee is twice as large as a bee, its body is rounded.
+• A bumblebee is twice as large as a bee, its body is round.

-• By coloring, the bumblebee is brighter than the bee.
+• The coloring of a bumblebee is brighter than that of a bee.

-• Bees are used on farms to collect pollen and pollinate plants in gardens and fields in open areas, bumblebees - to pollinate plants in greenhouses.
+• Bees are used on farms to collect pollen and pollinate plants in gardens and fields in open areas, bumblebees are used to pollinate plants in greenhouses.

-• Sting Application - A bumblebee uses its sting many times.
+• Sting Use - A bumblebee uses its sting many times.
 The bee only dies once.

 Hornet and wasp - differences

 How is a hornet different from a wasp?
-The hornet is the largest member of the wasp family.
-The length of his body is more than five centimeters.
-The difference between a hornet and a wasp includes not only size, but also the structure of the body.
-The head is large, wide in the back of the eyes, the chest area is large, wide, dark in color.
+The hornet is the largest representative of the wasp family.
+Its body length is more than five centimeters.
+The differences between a hornet and a wasp include not only size, but also body structure.
+The head is large, wide at the back of the eyes, the chest area is large, wide, dark in color.
 The belly has the same structure as that of a wasp, but is much larger.

-The largest representatives of the hornet genus (Vespa mandarinia) are up to 55 mm in length.
+The most major representatives hornet genus (Vespa mandarinia) measure up to 55 mm in length

-The difference between a hornet and a wasp lies in the use of material for building a nest:
+The difference between a hornet and a wasp is the use of material to build a nest:

-• The wasp uses thin fibers of trees for building, moistens with secretions that are part of saliva, chewing them to the desired state with saliva, and uses them to build combs.
-In appearance, the nest resembles a round roll of paper with numerous parallel layers, the honeycombs of which are located on the underside of the layer.
+• The wasp uses thin tree fibers to build its structure, moistens it with secretions that make up its saliva, chewing them until the desired state with saliva, and is used in the construction of honeycombs.
+In appearance, the nest resembles a round roll of paper with numerous parallel layers, the honeycombs of which are located on the lower side of the layer.

-The hornet settles throughout the countries, except for the far north, in many areas it is considered an endangered species.
-The wasp also lives throughout the territory, except for the northern regions, but is considered a useless, stinging insect.
+The hornet spreads throughout the entire country, except for the far north, and is considered an endangered species in many areas.
+The wasp also lives throughout the territory except the northern regions, but is considered a useless, stinging insect.

 Important!
-The bite of a hornet is very painful, with the release of paralytic poison of strong concentration.
-In people with allergic diseases, the poison causes anaphylactic shock, without emergency assistance a person may die.
+The hornet's sting is very painful, releasing a highly concentrated paralytic venom.
+In people with allergic diseases, the poison causes anaphylactic shock; without emergency help, the person may die.

 Wasps are distant relatives of bees and ants.
-They do not take care of the offspring, once laying an egg in a cell, seal it and throw it away.
+They do not care for the offspring; once they lay an egg in a cell, they seal it and throw it away.

 Wasp with prey